 The unaudited condensed consolidated financial statements of the Corporation have been prepared in conformity with accounting principles generally accepted in the United States of America, which requires management to make estimates and judgments that affect the reported amount of assets, liabilities, revenue, and expenses and disclosure of contingent assets and liabilities in the accompanying financial statements.
 Actual results may differ from these estimates.
-The most significant of these estimates includes the estimate of costs to complete long-term contracts under the percentage-of-completion accounting methods, the estimate of useful lives for property, plant, and equipment, cash flow estimates used for testing the recoverability of assets, pension plan and postretirement obligation assumptions, estimates for inventory obsolescence, estimates of contract sales, costs, and profits are recognized using the cumulative catch-up method of accounting.
+The most significant of these estimates includes the estimate of costs to complete long-term contracts under the percentage-of-completion accounting methods, the estimate of useful lives for property, plant, and equipment, cash flow estimates used for testing the recoverability of assets, pension plan and postretirement obligation assumptions, estimates for inventory obsolescence, estimates for the valuation and useful lives of intangible assets, legal reserves, and the estimate of future environmental costs.
+Changes in estimates of contract sales, costs, and profits are recognized using the cumulative catch-up method of accounting.
 This method recognizes in the current period the cumulative effect of the changes on current and prior periods.
 Accordingly, the effect of the changes on future periods of contract performance is recognized as if the revised estimate had been the original estimate.
 In the three and six month periods ended June 30, 2014 and 2013, there were no individual significant changes in estimated contract costs.
 In the opinion of management, all adjustments considered necessary for a fair presentation have been reflected in these financial statements.